Maryland in the American Revolution: Economic tensions

-After the war, few of the enormous debts owed by the colonists would ever be repaid.
+After the war, few of the enormous debts owed by the colonists would never be repaid.

 There were also serious tensions between the colonists and the British over land, especially after the Crown effectively confirmed Indian land rights in 1763.
 Washington himself was appalled by this decision to protect native property rights, writing to his future partner William Crawford in 1767 that he:

 could never look upon that Proclamation in any other light ... than as a temporary expedient to quiet the minds of the Indians.
 It must fall, of course, in a few years, especially when those Indians consent to our occupying their lands.

 Tax protests

-In 1764 Britain imposed a tax on sugar, the first of many ultimately unsuccessful attempts to make her North American subjects bear a portion of the cost of the recent French and Indian war.
+In 1764 Britain imposed a tax on sugar, the first of many ultimately unsuccessful attempts to make her North American subjects bear a portion of the cost of the recent French and Indian War.
 The first stirrings of revolution in Maryland came in the Fall of 1765, when the speaker of the Lower House of the Maryland General Assembly received a number of letters from Massachusetts, one proposing a meeting of delegates from all the colonies, others objecting to British taxation without consent and proposing that Marylanders should be "free of any impositions, but such as they consent to by themselves or their representatives".